Tests are code, too. So you may ask: who tests the tests? “Who watches the watchmen?” Is TDD flawed, because it's “turtles all the way down”?

 In practice, I separate those three sections with blank lines.
 This allows a little wiggle room for each section to grow slightly.
 But when any single section grows past three lines, I get an uncomfortable feeling.
 That is, if I have more than three lines in the Arrange, Act, or Assert sections, I pay close attention.

 The discomfort leads me to ask two questions:

 - I’m getting feedback on how testable the code is.
 Can I simplify the design of the System Under Test?

 - Is it time to refactor the test?

 The rule of refactoring is to start from green (tests passing) and end in green.

 But your science mind is churning.
-How do I know I the refactored test code still fails when it should?
+How do you know the refactored test code still fails when it should?
 It seems too easy to weaken a test by mistake.
-For example, let’s say I delete an assertion.
+For example, let’s say we delete an assertion.
 The test still passes!
 Isn’t this a recipe for failure?

 But unit testing is about confidence.
 Sometimes I still get a nagging feeling that asks, “Is this test still correct?”

 There’s a simple way to test the tests: deliberately break something in production code.
 There are various ways to do this.